Weird State Laws in California

 - Thinking about washing your neighbor’s car?
 In Los Angeles, it is illegal to do so without their permission.

 - In San Francisco and Long Beach, it is illegal to store anything other than automobiles in a garage.
 It’s a law that frequently gets broken.

-We’re sure each one of these laws has a story behind it, and there could be plenty more to add to the list.
-If you know of any, contact us here.
+We’re sure each one of these weird state laws has a story behind it, and there could be plenty more to add to the list.
+If you know of any weird state laws in California, contact us here.